djensenius/Backfire/index.md

 ## Backfire Board Tracker

+I recently got a [Backfire Zealot S](https://www.backfireboards.com/products/backfire-zealot-s-belt-drive-electric-skateboard) electric skateboard.
 I was not satisfied with any of the electric skateboard tracking apps out there.
 I built my own.
 It supports iOS, watchOS, and soon macOS.

 ### Features
 * Track your current ride on your phone, tablet, or watch.